vinaygoel/ars-workshop/README.md

 The first screen you arrive at will ask you to configure an **index pattern**.
 An index pattern describes to Kibana how to access your data.
 Here you will fill in the index pattern for each of the indexes generated in previous exercises.

-* 'ars-cdx' as your index pattern for CDX data (contains timestamped information)
+* `ars-cdx` as your index pattern for CDX data (contains timestamped information)
-* 'ars-wat-text' as your index pattern for WAT text data (contains timestamped information)
+* `ars-wat-text` as your index pattern for WAT text data (contains timestamped information)
-* 'ars-wane' as your index pattern for WANE data (contains timestamped information)
+* `ars-wane` as your index pattern for WANE data (contains timestamped information)
-* 'ars-wat-videos' as your index pattern for the video search data (no timestamp information)
+* `ars-wat-videos` as your index pattern for the video search data (no timestamp information)

 For the indexes that have time information, Kibana reads the Elasticsearch mapping to find the time fields - select one from the list.
-For our indexes, the time field is named "timestamp".
+For our indexes, the time field is named `timestamp`.

 Hit *Create*.